cedricdd/CodinGame/Mirror Rotation/Readme.md

 You’re trapped in a room and need to escape by hitting a target with a laser.
 The laser can’t reach the target directly—you must use mirrors to reflect the beam toward the target.

 You are given:
-- l: the room's length (left to right)
+- w: the room's length (left to right)
-- w: the room's width (top to bottom)
+- h: the room's width (top to bottom)
 - A map of the room, like this:

 ```